  Percentage of the mean transmitted power emitted outside the occupied bandwidth on the assigned channel.

 BeWθ,REFSENS Beamwidth equivalent to the OTA REFSENS RoAoA in the θ-axis in degrees.
-Applicable for FR1 only.
+Applicable for FR1-NTN only.

 BeWφ,REFSENS Beamwidth equivalent to the OTA REFSENS RoAoA in the φ-axis in degrees.
-Applicable for FR1 only.
+Applicable for FR1-NTN only.

 BWChannel SAN channel bandwidth.